SambhaviPD/your-recipebuddy/README.md

 3 APIs are written when I open sourced the repo.
 Testcases are written using playwright and pytest.
 CI is integrated as well.
 CD is not enabled as the repo needs to stabilize, solid features to be added.
 I plan to maintain a feature roadmap along with a sprint plan.

-The code was developed on the Windows platform, but it's designed to run seamlessly on any other platform without modifications.
-To start with, the solution is deployed in fly (https://fly.io/).
+The code was developed on Windows platform, but it's designed to run seamlessly on any other platform without modifications.
+To start with, the solution is deployed in [fly](https://fly.io/)

 All contributions are welcome!